Codecademy/docs/content/plotly/concepts/graph-objects/terms/surface/surface.md

 ---
-Title: '.Surface()'
+Title: 'Surface'
-Description: 'Creates a 3d plot using the Surface() method of the graph_object_module in Plotly'
+Description: 'Creates a 3d plot using the Surface class of the graph_object_module in Plotly'
 Subjects:
   - 'Data Science'
   - 'Data Visualization'